ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

       * 2-pattern is vorticity

 ``SKEB_VDOF``: (Default: "10")
-   The number of degrees of freedom in the vertical for the SKEB random pattern.
+   The number of degrees of freedom in the vertical direction for the SKEB random pattern.

-..
-   COMMENT: The vertical what?

 .. _SPP: